queilawithaQ/documentation/_basic/quickstart/getting-started.md

 To configure your deployment pipelines:

-1.

-2.
+1. Select _Deploy_ in the dashboard.

-Defining the branches that will trigger your deployment pipelines is the first step.
-You can either match a specific branch - i.e. `master` - or you can choose to match any branch that _starts with_ a [specific string]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).
+2. Select either _Branch is exactly_ to match a specific branch or select _Branch starts with_ to match any branch that starts with a specific string.

+3. Enter branch name with the drop down window.

+4. Click the _Save Pipeline Settings_ button.

+See [deployment pipeline]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}) for more information.

 ![Add New Deployment Pipeline on Codeship Basic]({{ site.baseurl }}/images/basic-guide/add-new-deployment.png)

-### Using preconfigured deployment scripts to deploy to cloud services
+### Using preconfigured deployments to deploy to cloud services

 After specifying which branch triggers your new deployment pipeline, you can choose to use one of Codeship's turnkey deployment integrations or to use your own custom script deployment.